PostgreSQL, MySQL, MS SQL, BigQuery, Snowflake

 Each Resource has a Resource Type (PostgreSQL, MySQL, MS SQL, BigQuery, Snowflake) that defines the schema that the resource of this type needs to implement.
 Schemas implement the JSON Schema specification.

-You can find a list of all the officially supported Resource Types on Windmill Hub.
+You can find a list of all the officially supported Resource types on Windmill Hub.

 You can pin a resource to an SQL query by adding a -- database resource_path